theladyjaye/promptly/README.md

     from promptly import IntegerInput
     from promptly import ChoiceInput
     from promptly import BooleanInput
+    from promptly import Branch

+    def branch_example(form, foo):
+        if form.age.value < 12:
+            form.add('food',
+            StringInput('What is your favorite food?',
+            default=foo)

+    # Build our form
     form = Form()

     # add questions in the sequence you would like them to appear